 This feature allows you to customize the header of your WordPress site by adding a header image or other header-related information.

-The customizer allows you to make custom changes on your WordPress site.
-These changes include site title, tagline, favicon, and site icon.
+The customizer allows you to make custom changes to your WordPress site.
+These changes include the site title, tagline, favicon, and site icon.
 It also lets you manage your menu, choose the website color, etc. In other words, the WordPress Customizer lets you edit and make changes to your site and also edit features that are not available on your settings page or widgets.

 this refers to a GUI (Graphical User Interface) in which the WordPress dashboard is built, It refers to the administrative page that summarizes all the information about the WordPress site.
 The concept of the dashboard was to give an interface where you can monitor the whole activities of your website at a glance.

-The dashboard also gives visual statistics of the WordPress insights and analytics.
+The dashboard also gives visual statistics of WordPress insights and analytics.
 It is the first screen you see when you log in to your WordPress admin.
 The dashboard is made up of a collection of widgets that gives an overview or shortcuts to activities on your WordPress site.